Top Long-Term Care Insurance Picks for 2024

 Ten-Pay Option

-If you like the idea of your premium disappearing once you are retired, Thrivent offers a way to pay off your policy in ten years.
-Their 10-pay option gives you a fully paid policy with no additional required premium after ten years.
+If the notion of having your premium cease upon retirement appeals to you, Thrivent provides a way to pay the entire premium for your policy in ten years.
+Through their 10-pay option, you can achieve a fully paid policy with no further premiums after the ten-year period.

 Pros